Kenny Rankin: Biography

 Rankin befriended comedian George Carlin; both were signed to Little David Records.
-Starting in 1972 Rankin was often the opening act or musical guest for Carlin's live performances.
-The two flew in Carlin's private jet.
+Beginning in 1972 Rankin was often the opening act or musical guest for Carlin's live performances.
+The two flew in Carlin's private jet and toured together intermittently for nearly ten years.
 Although Rankin had overcome his drug habit at Phoenix House, he returned to using cocaine while on tour with Carlin.
-Rankin and Carlin toured together intermittently for nearly ten years.
 Rankin sang at Carlin's memorial service in June 2008.

 Personal life and death

-He was married to Yvonne Rodriguez-Calderone and is survived by son Chris Rankin, daughters Chanda Rankin and Jena Rankin-Ray and a granddaughter.

-Rankin died of lung cancer on June 7, 2009, three weeks after he was diagnosed with the illness.
+He was married to Yvonne Rodriguez-Calderone.
+He died of lung cancer on June 7, 2009, three weeks after he was diagnosed with the illness.